 - If your Team is conducting a virtual orientation, you may wish to have the volunteer meeting the student at the airport conduct the Travel Documents, Health Form Addendum & ID Card Review at the pickup, instead of at the Arrival Orientation.

-The team must also provide the student with an Arrival Orientation within 7 days of arrival and attendance must be recorded in the Global Link Activity Module, Arrival Orientation shell created by TLC staff.
+The team providing the Arrival Orientation must record it in the Global Link Activity Module, Arrival Orientation shell created by TLC staff.

 For questions related to assigning students to the Arrival Orientation activity or recording their attendance, please see the video tutorial and written instructions below: